 Another key component of strong LinkedIn communication is the content you share on your LinkedIn profile.
 Anything you publish on the network, including your LinkedIn post, must be informative, engaging, and relevant to your target audience.

-To ensure maximum reach, we recommend publishing a mix of original and curated content.
+We recommend publishing a mix of original and curated content to ensure maximum reach.
 Original content could include blog posts, infographics, videos, or whitepapers created by you.
 Curated content could be articles from other sources that would be of interest to your target audience.

 No matter the type of content you publish, always include a compelling headline and a call-to-action in every piece so that people will know what they should do next (e.g., read more, watch now, download?).